Skip to Content

 Mango

-Although the skin and flesh are pretty safe for your German Shepherd, the skin may be hard to digest, and the pit contains traces of toxic cyanide.
+• The pit is particularly hazardous as it houses traces of toxic cyanide.
 The pit is also a choking hazard and could cause a blockage in your dog’s digestive system, so avoid it at all costs.

 Melon

 German Shepherds can eat melon, such as cantaloupe and honeydew.
-Melon is an excellent source of vitamins, dietary fiber, and potassium.
+Melon is an excellent source of vitamins, dietary fiber, potassium, and even zinc.
 Its high antioxidant qualities promote healthy cell function and reduce cancer and arthritis.

-Melon is low in calories and high in water content.
-Small pieces are nice and refreshing for your German Shepherd, especially on hot days, which helps keep him hydrated.
+Melon is low in calories and high in water content and also provides a good amount of fatty acids.
+Small portions are nice and refreshing for your German Shepherd, especially on hot days, which helps keep him hydrated.

-Melon does, however, have high sugar content, so only feed in moderation.
-The seeds and rind need to be avoided to prevent choking and possible digestive problems.
+Melon does, however, have a high sugar content, so only feed in moderation.
+The seeds and rind must be avoided to prevent choking and digestive problems.

 Nectarines, Peaches, Plums, and Persimmons

 German Shepherds can eat nectarines, peaches, plums, and persimmons.
-These stone fruits are a good source of beta-carotene and vitamin A, which help maintain healthy skin, teeth, and bones.
-They also contain fiber for healthy digestion and potassium, good for heart and kidney disorders.
+These stone fruits are a good source of beta-carotene, vitamin A, and zinc, which helps maintain healthy skin, teeth, and bones.
+They also contain fiber for healthy digestion and potassium, which is good for heart and kidney disorders.

 Do not feed the pit or seeds to avoid poisoning, choking, and possible digestive obstructions.